syncfusion-content/maui-docs/MAUI/Scheduler/events.md

 ## Tapped

-A `Tapped` event occurs each time a scheduler view is tapped.
+A `Tapped` event occurs, each time a scheduler view is tapped.
 Below is a list of the arguments:

 * `Sender`: This contains the `SfScheduler` object.